 Zilucoplan is a synthetic, ring-shaped peptide that binds complement protein C5 to stop the "final attack" phase of complement.
 In plain language: it blocks a late domino in the cascade so the membrane attack complex doesn't form and inflame the neuromuscular junction.

 It is prescription-only for AChR+ generalized myasthenia gravis in adults and is self-injected under the skin at home after training, with dosing directed by the FDA label and the treating clinician.
 Think precision peptide with one job in one disease.
-Curious who benefits most and how the effects show up day to day?

 How Zilucoplan Works In The Body